Strikeless/MCBootstrapHook/README.md

     }
 }
 ```
-It may look daunting at first, but in the end it's rather simple and
+It may look daunting at first, but in the end it's rather simple and can be split into a few classes if needed to.